Jose Ygnacio Bermudez

-Notice: Due to renovations at Scottsdale Civic Center, Mountains and Rainbows will moving to a new permanent location at DC Ranch Park in north Scottsdale.
+Notice: Due to renovations at Scottsdale Civic Center, Mountains and Rainbows has moved to a new permanent location at DC Ranch Park in north Scottsdale.
 Learn more.

-Mountains and Rainbows was Jose Bermudez’s first major commission in Arizona, purchased by the Scottsdale Fine Arts Commission in 1975 to highlight the newly created Scottsdale Mall.
-It was originally sited within a pond-like setting, with arcing water sprays streaming from one side of the piece, creating a rainbow effect when illuminated by the sun.
-Twenty-four steel floating discs and an adjoining fountain surrounded the sculpture that measured 22ft at its highest point.
+Mountains and Rainbows was Jose Bermudez’s first significant commission in Arizona, purchased by the Scottsdale Fine Arts Commission in 1975 to highlight the newly created Scottsdale Civic Center Park.
+It was initially sited within a pond-like setting, with arcing water sprays streaming from one side of the ascending triangular sculpture, creating a rainbow effect when illuminated by the sun.
+An adjoining fountain with 24 floating steel discs surrounded the 22-foot-tall sculpture.

-Years of harsh treatment due to the effects of the water on the surface coupled with a period of vandalism in which the floating discs were stolen caused the artwork’s character to diminish.
-When the city renovated the mall, the sculpture was restored and restructured so that the debilitated water elements could be removed and relocated to its current location in the mall.
+Years of harsh treatment due to the effects of the water on the surface, coupled with a period of vandalism in which the floating discs were stolen, caused the artwork’s character to diminish.
+When the city renovated Civic Center in the 1990s, the sculpture was restored and restructured to remove the debilitating water elements, and it was relocated to the Civic Center’s northwest corner.